 On day one of formal orientation, new managers learn about performance management.
 There are as many variations of these systems as there are companies on the planet, but in essence, each is comprised of the following:

 Change disrupts.
 That is its purpose.
 It takes well-meaning people who have charted their course to the best of their ability and throws obstacle after obstacle in their paths.
 The severity of the disruption, as it relates to the relevant tenure of the leader, is key.
 For example, anybody that has ever been whitewater rafting can speak to the experience of floating down a peaceful river, consciously embracing the serenity of eagles effortlessly drifting above mountain tops, interrupted by a guide that tells all within earshot to “get ready.”
-Instinctively (especially if this is your first trip down the river) you start paying a whole lot more attention to the guide.
+Instinctively, you start paying a whole lot more attention to the guide.
 In large part you place your safety in his/her hands and rely upon the fact that “this is their job” and they have done this exact thing more times than you can even imagine.
 So, on command, you hold on … you lean in … and you paddle like a crazy person when you are instructed to do so.

-Historically, this is the general context in which Situational Leadership® has acted as a “language of change” (which … let’s be honest … bears striking similarity to the role of Situational Leadership® in performance management).
-Typically, when change hits … people regress.
+Historically, this is the general context in which Situational Leadership® has acted as a “language of change”.
+Typically, when change hits, people regress.
 You take employees that are both able and willing to “sit in a raft and drift down a river” and alter the flow of their routine to the point that it renders their skill set to be suspect, at best.
 As that reality is setting in, insecurity moves center stage.
 People can sense the river is becoming very different very quickly.
 At that point they willingly turn their attention to their manager who, thankfully, has navigated these waters many times and can leverage that experience to provide the structure and reinforcement that is necessary to traverse the turbulence and return those impacted to some semblance of comfort and stability.
 For lack of a better term, the leader is the boss, and can be counted upon to give those on his/her team the benefit of their experience by providing useful structure in a time of need.

-But (and this is truly a huge but), what if you find yourself engulfed by the kind of change that no one in your raft has ever experienced?
+But, what if you find yourself engulfed by the kind of change that no one in your raft has ever experienced?
 Like pretty much everything that has happened in 2020.
 What then?
 Well, the good news is there are ever-emerging examples of leaders that have included Situational Leadership® in their approach to these circumstances (and creatively extended its reach).
 Read anything you can find about Alan Mulally’s legendary experience at Ford.
 Mulally was airdropped into a raft at Ford that was in the middle of legendary rapids heading for a massive waterfall.
 Because he was the leader, everybody in the raft dutifully awaited his direction.
 Oddly, he exercised the power of his position in a manner that genuinely reflected his reality.
 As such, he did not respond as the leader who was boss … he responded as the leader who would facilitate.
 The approach bears some similarity to traditional performance management practice but is distinguished primarily by the transparency the leader both models and drives.
-Here are the subsets:

 In 2020 many of us learned (far too well) what it is like to be in a raft on a white-water excursion that none of us signed up for being tossed every which way by a very angry river.
 It also gives us at least a little bit of insight into what it must have been like to be Alan Mulally taking the reins at Ford in 2006.
 If nothing else, disruptive change is a moment of truth for leaders at all levels.
 Do you leverage your experience (leader as boss) and tell people when to “lean in, hold on and paddle like crazy?”
 Or do you target transparency, applaud when you get it and move forward from there (leader as facilitator)?

-I am going to go out a limb here and suggest none of us would ever want to repeat 2020 (one global pandemic a lifetime seems like plenty somehow).
-By the same token, as you take an objective look at what your organization looks like now versus what it looked like in March of 2020, how many of you are blown completely out of the water (pardon the pun) by what has been accomplished, how much pride you have in those accomplishments and the optimism you find yourself with as a result?
+I am going to go out a limb here and suggest none of us would ever want to repeat 2020.
+By the same token, as you take an objective look at what your organization looks like now versus what it looked like in March of 2020, how many of you are blown completely out of the water by what has been accomplished, how much pride you have in those accomplishments and the optimism you find yourself with as a result?
 As to the difference between performance management and change management and the role Situational Leadership® can serve with either, from this point forward let’s just consider Situational Leadership® as a timeless, practical tool that can help leaders drive value … as a boss … or as a facilitator!